Sodium stibogluconate & paramomycin (SSG&PM) Visceral leishmaniasis

 Ministries of Health of Ethiopia, Kenya, Sudan, and Uganda; Institute of Endemic Disease, Khartoum University, Sudan; Kenya Medical Research Institute, Kenya; Médecins Sans Frontières, Switzerland and Holland; London School of Hygiene and Tropical Medicine, UK; IDA Foundation, the Netherlands; Gondar University Hospital, Ethiopia; Addis Ababa University, Ethiopia; Arba Minch Hospital, Ethiopia; Makerere University, Uganda; Amudat Hospital, Uganda; LEAP.

-Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), the Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; Fondation André & Cyprien, Switzerland; Médecins Sans Frontières/Doctors without Borders, International; Medicor Foundation, Liechtenstein; Ministry of Foreign and European Affairs (MAEE), France; Region of Tuscany, Italy; Republic and Canton of Geneva, International Solidarity Office, Switzerland; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland; BBVA Foundation, Spain; Other private foundations and individuals.
+Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), the Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; Fondation André & Cyprien, Switzerland; Médecins Sans Frontières/Doctors without Borders, International; Medicor Foundation, Liechtenstein; French Ministry for Europe and Foreign Affairs, France; Region of Tuscany, Italy; Republic and Canton of Geneva, International Solidarity Service, Switzerland; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland; BBVA Foundation, Spain; Other private foundations and individuals.